RVCC-IDMX/about-me-MatildaDelacourt/README.md

 ## [![Netlify Status](https://api.netlify.com/api/v1/badges/b0194c27-3cc3-4586-a619-3357c2b5a20e/deploy-status)](https://app.netlify.com/sites/about-me-matilda-delacourt/deploys)

-# About Me Description
+# Description
-AboutMe is a website that helps you get to know me better and see what I am up to.
+#### AboutMe is a website that helps you get to know me better and see what I am up to.
-For this project I have used HTML and CSS styling.
+#### For this project I have used HTML and CSS styling.
-For the first part of this project I have added images, links and colors that have good contrast for background and text.
+#### For the first part of this project I have added images, links and colors that have good contrast for background and text.
 I tried to make it as accessible as possible.
-You will be able to see my photo gallery, a blog about me and a short video.
+#### You will be able to see my photo gallery, a blog about me and a short video.
-I have used breakpoints & media queries so there is a good responsive design as well as using grid and flex to change the layout for accessibility.
+#### I have used breakpoints & media queries so there is a good responsive design as well as using grid and flex to change the layout for accessibility.
-At the very end you will be able to see a contact form in case you would like to send me any message or comment with your information (optional).
+#### At the very end you will be able to see a contact form in case you would like to send me any message or comment with your information (optional).
-There is a nav-bar that can link to different parts of the page so anything you are looking for can be easily found.
+#### There is a nav-bar that can link to different parts of the page so anything you are looking for can be easily found.
-I have created a logo with Adobe and set it as a favicon.
+#### I have created a logo with Adobe and set it as a favicon.
-Along with the photo gallery there is a profile picture of me a description of my hobbies and some information about me in my bio.
+#### Along with the photo gallery there is a profile picture of me a description of my hobbies and some information about me in my bio.
-I have added a hover effect to the photo gallery as well as a good transition for the images.
+#### I have added a hover effect to the photo gallery as well as a good transition for the images.
-The research topic i decided on was variable fonts, where in the blog area i give information about how it works and how it used to work, as well as some example screenshots of how to use the font-variation-settings with a four letter word and how to change the weight.
+#### The research topic i decided on was variable fonts, where in the blog area i give information about how it works and how it used to work, as well as some example screenshots of how to use the font-variation-settings with a four letter word and how to change the weight.
-I've connected all this to Netlify where the website is displayed.
+#### I've connected all this to Netlify where the website is displayed.

 ## Color Schemes